 - 8 oz plain goat cheese

 - 4 slices bacon

-Dice figs into 1/2 - 3/4 inch pieces.
-In a small saucepan, combine chopped figs with 1 tbsp red wine.
+- Dice figs into 1/2 - 3/4 inch pieces.
+In a small saucepan, combine chopped figs with 1 tablespoon red wine.
 Stir over low heat until wine is absorbed into the figs. Set aside.

 - In a small baking dish (approx 6" round), add goat cheese.
 If not already softened, microwave until soft (30-60 seconds).
 Using a small spatula, stir in braised figs and candied pecans until combined.

 - Bake in a 400 degree oven for 15-20 minutes, or until the edges are brown and the dip is beginning to bubble.